schroeder-g/schroeder-g/README.md

 Skills:

-- blue chip web design with TypeScript, React, & Next 👨‍💻
+- blue chip web design with TypeScript, React, & Next 🖥️
 - RDBM with Java Spring & Maven / Express, GraphQL & MongoDB 💾
-- Data visualization with D3 and pandas 📊
+- Data visualization with D3 and pandas 🧮
 - Deployment with AWS, Heroku, and Firebase 🚀
+- CI/CD with Docker and Github Actions 🏗️

 -----